lasuillard/segfault/README.md

 * daphne: localhost:8443
 * Nginx: localhost:80 (or just localhost)

-for development, i recommend using just Nginx gateway.
+for development, i recommend using just Nginx gateway.<br/>
+emails are sent to console for debugging. check it at log/uwsgi.txt

 ### URLs
 * Django Admin: /admin